-- 2.10.
-In the email message, students should discuss the benefits of social networking (e.g., connecting people across organizational boundaries) and how networking technology is an essential element of the network organizational structure. - 2.11.
+Interpersonal relations and teamwork (See MyBCommLab for additional insights) - 2.11.
+In the email message, students should discuss the benefits of social networking (e.g., connecting people across organizational boundaries) and how networking technology is an essential element of the network organizational structure.
+Visit MyBCommLab for suggested answers.
+[LO-2]AACSB: Information technology - 2.12.
 Nonverbal communication can reinforce the points you're trying to make in the meeting (or it can interfere if it clashes with your words).
 For example, a meeting leader might reinforce a call to order by standing up to say, "Let's begin."
 Other nonverbal signals include using hand gestures and changing voice tone to emphasize topics, nodding to show approval, or raising an eyebrow to indicate reservations.
 Nonverbal signals also regulate the flow of conversation.
 For example, to discourage an out-of-turn speaker, depending on the culture, such signals might include facially expressing interest or boredom, covering lips with a finger, or frowning.
-At the same time, a motion of the hand or widening curious eyes could encourage a speaker to continue. - 2.12.
+At the same time, a motion of the hand or widening curious eyes could encourage a speaker to continue. - 2.13.
 Students should recognize the different, sometimes vastly different, contexts of in-person and online communication.
 Online communication is a leaner medium, with fewer visual cues, so it doesn't support the level of immediate feedback that helps keep emotions and behaviors in check during in-person conversations.
 Online media create a certain emotional distance that can lull people into forgetting that another human being is on the other side of the conversation.
-And, of course, if people are communicating online anonymously, the potential for rude behavior skyrockets as people feel free to engage in unsocial behavior in the belief that their hidden identities render them immune from consequences. - 2.13.
+And, of course, if people are communicating online anonymously, the potential for rude behavior skyrockets as people feel free to engage in unsocial behavior in the belief that their hidden identities render them immune from consequences.

+2.14.
 This is a tricky and potentially unnerving scenario for a new employee to navigate because you might not be fully aware of cultural norms regarding the use of mobile devices in company meetings.
 The audience behavior could be a sign that people are deeply engaged with the content of the presentation and are taking notes or sharing information in real time via a backchannel of some sort.
 Of course, they also could be openly ignoring you or rejecting you and your message.